Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Environment & Sustainable Development

 • However, the world is currently dealing with an elevated demand for environmental resources, while their supply is limited due to overuse and misuse.

-• The objective of sustainable development is to promote a type of development that minimizes environmental problems and fulfills the present generation's requirements, without compromising the future generation's ability to meet their own needs.
+• The objective of sustainable development is to promote a type of development that minimizes environmental problems and fulfils the present generation's requirements, without compromising the future generation's ability to meet their own needs.

 The document Environment & Sustainable Development Class 12 Economics is a part of the Commerce Course Economics Class 12.